 The two nations do not have formal diplomatic relations.

-You know, folks, there was a uh there was a time when when government officials, current or former, avoided criticizing U.S. policy overseas.
+You know, folks, there was a time when government officials, current or former, avoided criticizing U.S. policy overseas.

-Uh, besides being classless, it provided aid and comfort to the enemies, thus the common saying, politic stops at the water's edge.
+Everybody understood that besides being classless, it provided aid and comfort to the enemies, thus the common saying, politics stops at the water's edge.

 But boy, it just doesn't seem to exist anymore with the Democratic Party, because that was then.